 Quality affordable health care and education and advocate on behalf of the health and social needs of underserved Asian Americans.
-In fact, data show that Asian Americans face disparities in diabetes, hypertension, hepatitis B, heart disease, prenatal health, oral health, and mental health, including depression.
+In fact, data shows that Asian Americans face disparities in diabetes, hypertension, hepatitis B, heart disease, prenatal health, oral health, and mental health, including depression.
 Although New York City has many health care services, the health center’s patients cannot access these services because of language, cultural, and financial barriers.

 Since 1971, CBWCHC has flourished and developed as a federally qualified health center with locations in Lower Manhattan and in Flushing, Queens.
 All health center sites are open seven days per week in order to meet community demands for services.